vectorgrp/bazel-rules/rules/dvteam/README.md

 # DaVinci Team
-This chapter contains DaVinci Team related rules and toolchains documentation.
+This chapter contains DaVinci Team related rules documentation.

 <a id="dvteam"></a>